IMPORTANT UPDATE 10/31/18

 IACUC Adds Mandatory Training Requirements

 The Guide for the Care and Use of Laboratory Animals, the Animal Welfare Act, PHS Policy, and Emory’s PHS Assurance require that all personnel involved in the handling and experimental manipulation of animals are required to be adequately trained.
-Two areas of additional training is now mandatory in order to comply with regulatory standards.
+Two areas of additional training

 - CO2 Euthanasia of Rats and Mice: In response to a change of procedures regarding CO2 euthanasia in rats and mice in the AVMA Guidelines for the Euthanasia of Animals: 2013 Edition, all personnel responsible for performing CO2 euthanasia of rats and mice must take additional training provided by the animal facilities on this procedure.
 The use of flowmeters is one of the new requirements.
 Please contact the training coordinators at the Division of Animal Resources at Yerkes (Jennifer McMillan) and on Main Campus (EU-DAR Training Program) for scheduling this training.